TheD2Lab/Ontology_Visualization_Study/README.md

 Lines 55-56 within the "visualize_fixations_with_aoi.py" file contain the DBSCAN parameters "eps" and "min_samples".
 As it stands, they are 0.03 and 4, however you can change them to any parameters that result in the best fixation clusters for the given dataset.

+NOTE: "eps" specifies the maximum distance between points for them to be considered part of the same neighborhood and "min_samples" indicates the minimum number of points that must lie within that eps‑neighborhood for a point to qualify as a core point.